npound/SimpleAzBlob/ReadMe.md

 - "AzureStorageAccount" key set in app configuration.

 ## Setup
-Use the dependancy injection extension to initialize logging
+Use the dependancy injection extension to initialize logging.

-ISimpleAzBlobClient
 	var configuration = new ConfigurationBuilder()
 					.AddJsonFile("./appSettings.json")
 					.Build();SimpleAzBlobClient